jit06/RflinkToJsonMqtt/README.md

 - D1 (gpio5)  => To arduino's RST pin via a 100 ohms resistor
 - D7 (gpio13) => Rflink hardware Serial RX to Arduino Mega TX0
 - D8 (gpio15) => Rflink hardware Serial TX to Arduino Mega RX0

+Note that if you use a Wemos D1, D8 cannot be used for serial TX as it prevents the wemos from booting if the pin is connected.
+In that case, you must use D4 for TX and thus enable the USE_SERIAL1_TX settings in common.h (this is the default)